ThatCT/Interprocess-Communication/README.md

 # Interprocess-Communication
 This project functions as an example for interprocess communication where a router gets a requests from a client and sends it to the corresponding workers before receiving the response and printing it

-Either run the Makefile to execute the program, or compile it in the following order:
+Either run the Makefile to compile the program, or compile it in the following order.
+Afterwards run it by entering ./router_dealer

  gcc -Wall -ggdb2 -o router_dealer router_dealer.c -lrt -lm